 3) Wedding cakes are so expensive!

-Did you know that if you have your caterer supply a dessert you'll need to budget about $5/person.
-Did you know that most of Love Cake's wedding cakes are also $5/serving?
+Did you know that if you have your caterer supply a dessert you'll need to budget about $7+/person.
+Did you know that Love Cake's all-inclusive wedding cake package starts at $7/serving?
 You can have a beautiful custom centerpiece to add to your decor that also feeds your guests dessert!.
 I think that's a pretty great deal!
 Don't assume a wedding cake is too expensive unless you weren't planning on serving dessert at all.... and in that case, we just need to have a talk :).

 4) Nobody likes fondant wedding cakes.